 Residence in the corporate cocoon is not evil per se, but it substitutes for actual living.

 Corporate life takes place vicariously: in advertisements, in movies, and in politics.
 Even its children are prevented from interaction with the real world—rushed from one institution to another, then safely back home: numbered, evaluated, and surveilled the whole time.

 The streets, offices, and boardrooms of the mega-corp world are rich and shiny, but they are swept clean of real life.
 They are places where souls go to whither and die—albeit slowly and with continuous validation.

-This article was originally published by Casey Research.
+This article was originally published in 2014 by Casey Research.